Our journey to having a healthy child with IVF

 banner image for Sophie Bourton's column

-Alongside our daughter Eva’s diagnosis of progressive familial intrahepatic cholestasis (PFIC), we learned that any future children of ours would have a 25% chance of having the disease.
+Alongside our daughter Eva’s diagnosis of progressive familial intrahepatic cholestasis (PFIC), we learned that our future children would have a 25% chance of having the disease.
 We’d always hoped for another child, a sibling and playmate for our daughter.
 But the idea of risking another child going through the distress that PFIC caused Eva was unthinkable.

 One day, when walking through a leafy country park here in England with a group of mothers and babies, I met a mum who had a child the same age as Eva.
 Over the following weeks, we chatted about sleep deprivation, breastfeeding, Eva’s ill health, and plans for future children.
 My new friend explained that her family had a degenerative genetic disease.
 They were relieved to be able to use in vitro fertilization (IVF) with pre-implantation genetic testing (PGT) to ensure their children wouldn’t have the disease.